dnhkng/GlaDOS/README.md

         python scripts\install.py

    This will install Glados and download the needed AI models
-3. To start GLaDOS run:
+3. To start GLaDOS, run:

         uv run glados